10 Methods of Data Presentation That Really Work in 2024

 You may know all the behind-the-scenes of your data since you’ve worked with them for weeks, but your audience doesn’t.

-a sales data board from Looker
+sales data board

 Are you sure people from different departments such as Marketing or Customer Services would understand your Sales Data Board? (image source: Looker)